Shift3/standards-and-practices/best-practices/development-tools/azure/devops/deployment/aws-elasticbeanstalk/aws-elastic-beanstalk-deployment.md

    -  Source Image Name: Should be the same `Image Name` that has been entered in previous task.
    -  Target Repository Name: Get the repository name from AWS ECR.

 11. Choose `Triggers` tab from top and make sure to check `Enable continuous integration` under Continuous integration.
-(To trigger deployment process after each commit to the default branch).
+(To trigger deployment process after each commit to the default github branch).
 12. Choose `Variables` tab from top then choose `Variable groups` then click `Link variable group`.
 (To link it with environments that have been created in pipeline Library above).
 13. Choose Save and queue to try it.
 14. Upload `Dockerrun.aws.json` (That has a link to docker image)file to Elastic Beanstalk.
 [Upload File to Elastic Beanstalk](#upload_file_to_elastic_beanstalk).